2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - Always use the original manufacturer's power supply for your machine.
-This is crucial to prevent damage to your equipment and to prevent starting a fire.
+This is crucial to prevent damage to your equipment and to prevent the risk of starting a fire.